BarbarossaTM/nacl/salt/ext_pillar/README.md

 # NACL ext_pillar module

-NACL is ment to be used as a middle layer between Salt and Netbox.
+NACL is meant to be used as a middle layer between Salt Stack and Netbox.
 The architecture consists of the NACLd which will query all relevant data from Netbox and mangle (and cache) it so that is's usefull from a Salt point of view.